Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 ```

 >[!IMPORTANT]
-In order for this macro to work correctly at least your primary monitor's resolution needs to be correctly configured in the current profile.
+In order for this macro to work correctly at least your primary monitor's resolution needs to be correctly configured in the current profile, see [Monitor Configuration](../Monitor_Configuration.md) for reference.
 All following examples assume a 1920x1080 monitor for simplicity, which is also what Revenant assumes as default if no manual configuration is provided.

 # Functionality